lgeurts/lgeurts.github.io/_posts/2023-04-01-introducing-acme.md

 From the perspective of the application(s) (compiler, browser, etc.), it provides a universal communication mechanism based on familiar Unix or GNU - Linux file operations, that permits your small applications even shell procedures to exploit the graphical user interface of the system and communicate with each other.
 For the user, the interface is extremely spare, consisting only of text, scroll bars, one simple kind of window, and a unique function for each mouse button.
 There are no widgets, no icons, not even pop-up menus.
-Despite these limitations, acme is an effective environment in which to work and, particularly, to program.
+Despite these limitations, Acme is still an effective environment in which to work and, particularly, to program.

 It's difficult to explain acme without seeing it, though, so I've added a screencast from [Russ Cox](https://www.youtube.com/@rscgolang) explaining the basics of acme and showing a brief programming session.